zalmoxes-laran/ExtendedMatrix-doc/docs/validation_nodes.rst

 .. _validation_nodes_examples_use:

-Validation nodes: examples of use
+Paradata nodes: examples of use
 ---------------------------------

 The USV is a hypothesis with three levels of certainty (structural-non structural-special find reintegration) that have some properties; these properties are based on: sources (nodes), interpretation of sources (extractor nodes) and reasoning (combiner nodes), following the DIKW schema Data-Information-Wisdom-Knowledge.